itaouil/MEAN-Todo-App/README.md

 7. **Edit Todo**

 This has been by most the most exciting part, as not only we had to create a new service method, but we got to play around with Angular2 directives like ```[class.disable]``` and ```[class.hidden]```, which has been pretty cool.
 Just a side note that ```[class.hidden]``` differently from ```ngIf``` only plays around with the display property in CSS and **DOES NOT** remove the element from the DOM.

+8. **Delete Todo**

+Give a call to the API, subscribe to the call and delete todo from array.